cowboysdude/HA-HandHeld/readme.md

 There is really NO installation but I will point this out.........
 IF you're using the keyboard he suggests then put the battery in the keyboard THEN put the dongle into the computer.

+There is a yaml file you can use if you need examples.
+I don't use the built in automation maker in HA, I'd rather <br>
+I prefer to write the yaml myself.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>